 - If your preparation is affected by illness (including mental health) and/or other severe mitigating circumstances (for example a bereavement), the most important thing is to seek help and let someone know early (e.g. your College Tutor, Nurse, DoS).
 It is important to obtain evidence (medical or other) early. - Your College may submit an 'exam warning' via CamSIS.
 An 'exam warning' is an early marker that your College attach to your student record to note something has happened.
 This 'exam warning' will only be acted on when you receive your results and if you think that your exam results may have been affected by illness and/or mitigating circumstances.
-The 'exam warning' can be used as evidence if you are applying for an examination allowance.
-Warnings can be submitted at any point throughout the assessment period and normally no later than the last day of your examination. - If you are a Postgraduate Research Student (PhD, EdD, MD, BusD, MLitt, MSc) and you haven't been able to access all of your intended materials and/or facilities for your dissertation/coursework due to Covid-19 or the situation in Ukraine, when you submit your work, you can include an Impact Statement which will allow you to detail the restrictions or difficulties you have encountered (do not include information of personal circumstances or health issues; there is another procedure for this).
+The 'exam warning' can be considered if you are applying for an examination allowance.
+Warnings can be submitted at any point throughout the assessment period and normally no later than the last day of your examination. - If you are a Postgraduate Research Student (PhD, EdD, MD, BusD, MLitt, MSc) and war/conflict, or natural disaster have significantly impacted on your research, when you submit your work, you can include a Research Impact Statement which will allow you to detail the restrictions or difficulties you have encountered (do not include information of personal circumstances or health issues; there is another procedure for this).
 This will be passed to the Examiners who will consider this information when assessing the work submitted.
-Further details can be found in the guidance for students which, although only refers to Covid-19, also now applies to the situation in Ukraine.
+Further details can be found in the Research Students Impact Statements guidance.